lechu445/LightXmlWriter/README.md

 ### Similarities
 * Method names are kept the same, and they should work the same way

-For example
+For example for both writers:
 ```cs
 writer.WriteStartElement("soapenv", "Envelope", "http://schemas.xmlsoap.org/soap/envelope/");
 ```
-means:
+produces:
 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/">
 ```

 * both are not thread-safe

-Both readers keep state, so they must not be processed in parallel.
+Both writers keep state, so they must not be processed in parallel.
 LightXmlWriter does not do any validation, so it could produce an unexpeced output.

 * both implement these methods:
     - WriteStartElement